Fort Boonesborough State Park

 The opening of Boone Trace of 1775 combined with the Declaration of Independence of 1776 began the “Westward Movement” and beginning of our country when we first stopped being British Citizens and became Americans.
 And The “American Spirit” was born!

-The park is supported by a very active and productive Fort Boonesborough Foundation
+The park is supported by a very active and productive Fort Boonesborough Foundation.
+A visit to the park should begin with a stop at the campground Trading Post located on Hwy 388.

 Photo Gallery